 Methylcobalamin does not require a methyl group from the body for absorption, saving metabolic energy and cellular resources.
-The body uses methyl groups to stabilize free radicals and remove toxins, so it is crucial that we’re doing all we can to reserve these groups.
+The body uses methyl groups to stabilize free radicals and remove toxins, so it is crucial that we’re doing all we can to preserve these groups.
 Methylation also plays a role in protecting the brain.
 Methyl groups reduce the impact of dietary glutamate, a non-essential protein known to cause neural damage.
 So, using methylcobalamin allows the body to retain its ever-so-important methyl groups for toxin removal and health support.

 Researchers have identified methylcobalamin as the preferred form of B-12 supplementation for patients with impaired kidney function, and according to a double-blind study, methylcobalamin also aids in relieving sleep disorders.

 One Final Thought

 Vitamin B-12 is essential for life.
 For anyone who needs to supplement with B-12, methylcobalamin offers a highly-efficient option.
 The fact that it adds methyl groups and encourages proper methylation may be ideal for many who may already be suffering from symptoms of B-12 deficiency.
 The European Food Safety Authority reports that the combination of methylcobalamin and adenosylcobalamin is the best and safest representation of naturally occurring vitamin B-12.
 Consider taking a supplement like VeganSafe™ B-12 (which has 80% methylcobalamin and 20% adenosylcobalamin).
 Have you used methylcobalamin or adenosylcobalamin?
 Please share how it has affected your life.

 Everything You Need to Know About Vitamin B-12

 Length: 51 minutes